Problem Sets

 Read Writing Functions carefully.
 You will likely not be able to do the following without this.

-Write your function; it will need to accept the following arguments and only these arguments:
+Write your function; it will need to include the following four arguments and only these four arguments:

 There are two other constraints on your function:

 Assign your data frame to a new object with a different name of your choosing.
-Delete (remove) the original data frame.
+Delete the original data frame.
 Precede and follow these two lines of code with one blank line.
-Doing this will help test whether your function is truly self-contained or using objects not passed in through the function call.
+Deleting the original object will help test whether your function is truly self-contained or using objects not passed in through the function call.

 Your function should work on any data set.
 To make sure this works, you should test your function.
-Good programmers always test their code.
+Good programmers always test their code, and you’ll learn three approaches in this section.
+If any of these tests fail to accomplish what they should, fix your function until these tests work correctly.

 For the three tests, we will use simulated data.
 First, create a vector of Ca values using the rlnorm() function; create 100 values using the defaults for the distribution, multiply the random numbers by 50, and store them in an object called randomCa, all in one line of code.
 Do the same for Si, but multiply the values by 7, and store them in an object called randomSi, all in one line of code.

 For the first test, call your custom plot on these data.
 Specify “brown3” for the color and “Watkinsville” for the locality name.
-Call all four arguments to your function by name, not position.
+Call all four arguments to your function by name, not position, and list the arguments in reverse order from how you defined your function.
 This is plot 3.

 For the second test, use the same simulated data, and call your custom plot function with all arguments called by position, not name.
 This plot should be identical to the one from your first test.
 This is plot 4.

 For the third test, again use the same simulated data.
 Call your custom plot function as you did in the second test, but do not specify the color or the locality name.
-Your plot should be identical to your second test, but it shouldn’t have a main title, and the points should all be in the default color.
+Your plot should be identical to your second test, but it should lack a main title, and the points should all be in the default color.
 This is plot 5.

 I will run a fourth test, calling your function on a data set you cannot see.
 Your plot should run correctly when I supply it values for calcium, silicon, and optionally color and locality name.
 You do not need to do anything for this test.